 About the artist

-Nicky Bird is an artist whose work explores the contemporary relevance of found photographs and the hidden histories of archives and specific sites.
+Nicky Bird is an artist who explores the contemporary relevance of found photographs and the hidden histories of archives and specific sites.
 She is interested in a key question: what is our relationship to the past, and what is the value we ascribe to it?

-Collaboration is an integral part of Nicky’s process of making work and she is particularly interested in collaborating with people who have significant connections to materials originally found in archives.
+Collaboration is an integral part of Bird’s process of making work and she is particularly interested in collaborations with people who have significant connections to materials originally found in archives.
 She is also interested in creating artworks that make visible this process of collaboration.

 Nicky Bird holds a BA Fine Art from Bristol Polytechnic, a MA Feminism and the Visual Arts from the University of Leeds and has completed a practice-led PhD.
-In 2016 Bird completed Travelling the Archive, an Atlas Arts commission supported by the Heritage Lottery Fund, in the village of Kyleakin on the Isle of Skye.
-Alongside residencies, exhibitions, and contributions to arts journals, Bird is currently a part-time PhD Co-Coordinator at the Glasgow School of Art.
+In 2008, Bird received a major Stills photographic commission for the project Beneath the surface / Hidden Place< and in 2016 she completed Travelling the Archive, an ATLAS Arts commission supported by the Heritage Lottery Fund, in the village of Kyleakin on the Isle of Skye.
+Alongside residencies, exhibitions, and contributions to arts journals, Bird is also a Reader in Contemporary Photographic Practice at the Glasgow School of Art.